cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 3.md

 Click on your indexer and then select **Indexer Definition (JSON)** to view the index JSON editor in the Azure Portal.

-Add a new entry to the *outputFieldMappings* list as shown below:
+Add a new entry to the *outputFieldMappings* by copying and pasting the code below:

 ```
 {